Electric car jargon explained: from AC to ZEV

 Tethered

-A tethered cable is fixed to the charging point, so you don’t need to use the charging cable kept in your car.
+A tethered cable is fixed to the charging point, so you don’t need to use the charging cable supplied with your electric car.

 Three-phase power

-By upgrading from a single-phase to a three-phase supply, it’s possible to fit a faster 22kW charging unit.
+By upgrading from a single-phase to a three-phase supply at your home, it’s possible to fit a faster 22kW charging unit.
+Few homes in the UK already have a three-phase electricity supply.

 Trickle charging

 The slowest form of charging, most likely from a domestic plug socket.
-Best used only in emergencies.
+Best used only in emergencies, as filling your car will take many hours.

 Turtle mode